Sam Vimes: Character

-Terry Pratchett noted the following about Vimes on Usenet: "Vimes is fundamentally a person.
+Terry Pratchett gave his view on Vimes in a 2004 Usenet message: "Vimes is fundamentally a person.
 He fears he may be a bad person because he knows what he thinks rather than just what he says and does.
 He chokes off all of those little reactions and impulses, but he knows what they are.
-So he tries to act like a good person, often in situations where the map is unclear."REVIEW: "Going Postal" by Terry Pratchett (no spoilers) This, along with the Discworld habit of pushing any theory as hard as it goes, appears to have culminated in Vimes' psyche creating its own 'internal policeman' to "Guard the Guardsmen", (cf. Quis custodiet ipsos custodes?), and Vimes' own sense of justice being so strong that, in Thud!, it was even able to fend off the attempts to possess him by a 'quasi-demonic thing of pure vengeance'.
+So he tries to act like a good person, often in situations where the map is unclear."